Medicine Overview of Nimusol Tablet

 Abdominal pain, Constipation, Diarrhoea, Epigastric pain, Flatulence, Nausea, Vomiting, Indigestion.

 How to use Nimusol Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Nimusol 50mg Tablet with food.
+Nimusol 50mg Tablet is to be taken with food.